John L. (Iain) Campbell

 Two examples are noted:

-- The computer software package GUPIX developed by my group on the basis of our experience in PIXE and its underlying physics has been supplied to over 150 ion beam analysis laboratories in 33 countries.
+- The computer software package GUPIX developed by my group on the basis of our experience in PIXE and its underlying physics has been supplied to over 170 ion beam analysis laboratories in over 30 countries.
 This fundamental parameters approach to PIXE analysis has become the most widely adopted PIXE software.
 A recent Google search showed 12700 hits.
 Our three successive GUPIX publications have attracted 846 citations in ISI.

 - In 2008, we reported the first quantitative in situ determination of water by an instrument on the Martian surface.
-A new approach to the photon scatter peaks in the spectra from the alpha-particle X-ray spectrometer on the Spirit rover measured water contents of up to 15% in the bright high-sulphur Paso Robles soils in the Columbia hills.
+A new approach to the photon scatter peaks in the spectra from the alpha-particle X-ray spectrometer on the Spirit rover measured water contents of up to 15% in the light coloured, high-sulphur Paso Robles soils in the Columbia Hills.

 Present Research Activities

 - Fundamental research focuses on creation and de-excitation of core vacancies in atoms, using particle and photon beams, radionuclides and X-ray spectroscopy.
 Interests include natural widths of core levels, X-ray transition rates, satellites, multiple ionization, chemical bonding effects, fluorescence and Coster-Kronig probabilities.
 New work on a PIXE approach to testing X-ray attenuation coefficient databases was launched recently, stimulated by the workshops of the X-ray Fundamental Parameters Initiative.
 Our X-ray spectroscopy work is supported by continuing studies of the properties and response of Si(Li) and SDD X-ray spectrometers.